-Even though these are cheap microphones, it doesn't change how we test them.
+The cheaper price point doesn't change how we test these microphones.
 We still follow the same testing criteria as the more expensive mics; all we did was add a $100 max budget.
-We are still looking for sound quality, form factor, and usability.
-Since budget mics are a newer market, it's easy to be overwhelmed with a lot of crappy stuff.
-So we picked out some of the favorites that stand out above the rest.
+We are still looking for excellent sound quality, form factor, usability, and build quality.

 Best cheap microphone for streaming and gaming